tecunningham/tecunningham.github.io/_drafts/attraction-repulsion.md

    For example: unwilling to buy clothes made by people paid a very low wage; unwilling to rent out cheap housing, people call you a slumlord; the ugliness of living as a rich person in a poor country, or a rich person in a poor neighbourhood, next to poor people, without sharing your wealth.

 * [Russian woman at the theatre, cabman freezing outside]
-* Glen Weyl's argument about middle east: large positive welfare effects, from having second-class citizens. / But Shrivats says he's quite ambivalent about Dubai: an unpleasant society.
+* Glen Weyl's argument about middle east: large positive welfare effects from having second-class citizens. / But Shrivats' ambivalence about Dubai: an unpleasant society.